smarthi/NMT-Sagemaker-Inference/README.md

 Sagemaker only for model inference.
 For streaming model training - consider using Oryx2, PredictionIO or Flink's Queryable State.

-Even better option for Streaming Model Training would be to leverage Pravega (http://pravega.io) for realtime model updates - Sagemaker fails really WELL for even attempting that - which is understandable given that Sagemaker is essentially a Python notebook and was never intended to be a streaming ML platform - so for now its good for model inference.
+Better options for Streaming Model Training would be to leverage Pravega (http://pravega.io) for realtime model updates or Flink's Stateful stream processing.

 ## Building the Project